 Library District Advisory Committee

-City Council reviewed input from a Library District Advisory Committee (LDAC) with members who reside within the proposed district boundaries.
-Committee members include:
+City Council reviewed input from a Library District Advisory Committee (LDAC) with members who resided within the proposed district boundaries.
+The LDAC met twice per month from October 2021 through January 2022.
+Committee members included:

 - Alicia Seidle